xwaxes01/DeveloperPortfolio2.0/README.md

-# DeveloperPortfolio2.0
+# DeveloperPortfolio
-A new developer portfolio.

-Find the portfolio at: https://xwaxes01.github.io/DeveloperPortfolio2.0/
+This is the developer portfolio of one Kenneth Murerwa